Elliott Frear: Career

 On 25 June 2014, he joined Forest Green Rovers on a two-year deal.
 He made his debut for the club on 9 August 2014 in a 1–0 away win over Southport.
 He scored his first goal in a 2–2 away draw against Macclesfield Town on 4 October 2014.
 On 18 November 2014, he played the full 90 minutes for England C in an International Challenge Trophy fixture against the Estonia under 23s squad.

 On 7 February 2015, he scored his second goal for Forest Green in a 2–1 home win over Grimsby Town.
-He helped the club to the Conference National play-offs for the first time in May 2015, although he couldn't prevent Bristol Rovers from earning a semi-final win.
+He helped the club to the Conference National play-offs for the first time in May 2015, although he could not prevent Bristol Rovers from earning a semi-final win.

 On 7 November 2015, he scored Forest Green's winning goal in a stoppage time giant killing 2–1 win over Football League Two side AFC Wimbledon.
 He was then a part of the Forest Green side that made it through to the National League 2015–16 play-off final at Wembley Stadium on 15 May 2016, which ended in a 3–1 defeat against Grimsby Town.

 On 26 January 2017, Frear signed for Scottish Premiership club Motherwell on a 2 1/2-year contract.
 He made his debut for Motherwell on 28 January 2017, as a substitute, against Rangers.
 He left the club in July 2019, having turned down the offer of a new contract.

 On 18 October 2019, Frear signed for Forest Green Rovers for a second time, agreeing a short-term contract until January 2020.

 On 27 August 2020, Frear signed a one-year deal with Scottish club Heart of Midlothian.

 On 23 July 2021, Frear returned to England to join National League South side Bath City.
+At the end of the 2024–25 season, Frear left Bath City after making 171 appearances during his four seasons at the club.

+In May 2025, Frear joined Southern League Premier Division South side Taunton Town.
+However, he left Taunton during pre-season after accepting a coaching role within private education.